LEARN TO BREATHE

 - c) open the file of answers for what we could do in order to kick-start the parasympathetic nourishment, aka, intentionally, mindfully breathing.

-I’ve joked that since this happens to me I’ve thought about a tattoo on my left wrist that simply says buy viagra in uk BREATHE.
+I’ve joked that since this happens to me I’ve thought about a tattoo on my left wrist that simply says BREATHE.

 But in the meantime, how do we remember to breathe when we are triggered, feeling anxious, out of control, ready to lose it?

 The answer perhaps is this:[bctt tweet=”When we practice mindful breathing, we increase the chance of remembering it when we need it.” username=”GinLeeTay”]

 There’s really no other way around it.
 Practice won’t make us perfect, or probably get most of us to Carnegie Hall, as they say.
 But practicing mindful, intentional breathing can help us increase our chances of remembering mindful, intentional breathing during the times we most need it.

 Here’s one way Women of Wonder is hoping to help you boost your breath memory.

 Every day for the next three weeks, or through December 21st, I’ll be LIVE on Facebook offering the time and space for you to practice breathing.
 I’m calling this offering of time and space: